• Home

 Here’s our comprehensive guide to the best things to do in Ait Ben Haddou!

-Although the oldest structures in the ksar date back to the 17th century, the architectural style and construction methods reflect techniques passed down for generations across Morocco’s southern valleys.
-This dedication to preserving its authentic character and materials earned Aït Ben Haddou its UNESCO World Heritage Site status in 1987.
+Although the oldest structures standing today date back to the 17th century, the construction techniques have been passed down for generations.
+This dedication to preserving its authentic earthen architecture earned Aït Ben Haddou its UNESCO World Heritage status in 1987.

 1. Explore the Ksar